158. Montalbano pilgrimage

 During the pandemic, we’ve become great fans of Inspector Montalbano.

-Based on a series of 28 novels and nine collections of short stories by Andrea Camilleri, the Italian TV series follows the exploits of a police inspector in Sicily.
-There are 37 two-hour shows that we’ve begun to watch on the streaming channel MHz, and we tend to watch them in 20-minute bits, so we’ve managed to stretch them out forever.
+Based on a series of 28 novels and nine collections of short stories by Andrea Camilleri, the Italian tv series follows the exploits of a police inspector in the fictional southeastern Sicilian town of Vigata.
+There are 37 2-hour shows that we see on MHz, and we tend to watch them in 20-minute bits, so we’ve managed to stretch them out forever.
 Frankly, the plots are complicated, so we never know exactly what’s going on, but that doesn’t detract from our enjoyment of the character studies or the local atmospherics.
+Fictional or no, as that was the area of Sicily where we were headed, we needed to check out the scene of the crime.

 I knew that some of the the exterior scenes were shot in the seaside village of Punta Secca, but I had little faith that we would actually be able to locate anything that looked familiar.
 Thankfully, the good people of Punta Secca left nothing to chance on that score.
 Clearly we weren’t the only ones interested.

-Salvo Montalbano is a melancholy sort, whose greatest joy is the rare time he is able to eat a delicious meal prepared for him by Adelina, his housekeeper, in its entirety and in total silence.
+Salvo Montalbano is a melancholy sort, whose greatest joy is the rare time he is able to eat a delicious meal prepared for him by Adalina, his housekeeper, in its entirety and in total silence.
 We often see him leaning over his balcony, deep in reflection about the latest grisly crime, or the meaninglessness of existence.

 It seems they’re sprucing up “his” house, which is now a bed and breakfast, for the upcoming tourist season.

-They even renamed the town’s piazza, previously named in honor of the great composer Giuseppe Verdi, for the author Camilleri instead.
+They even renamed the town’s piazza, previously named in honor of the great composer Giuseppe Verdi, for Camilleri instead.
 I don’t blame them really; even though it’s make-believe, he put them on the map.

 One thought on “158.
 Montalbano pilgrimage